bgelov/upgrade-hp-ilo/README.md

 # upgrade-hp-ilo
-Powershell script for upgrading ILO on HP servers
+Powershell script for upgrading ILO firmware on HP servers